wwbp/covid_vaccine_lda_topics/README.md

 The third file `acp_vaccination_rates_week.csv` indicates Percentage of people who received two doses of the COVID-19 vaccine in each ACP community as designated by the [American Communities Project](https://www.americancommunities.org/).
 Vaccination data was obtained from [CDC](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/distributing/reporting-counties.html) between December 13, 2020 and June 3, 2021 for counties and aggregated to weeks across ACP communities.

+## Tweet IDs
+`tweets_analysis_set`: Vaccine related tweets from 1853 counties that had at least 500 words.
+We are unable to share the raw tweets in alignment with Twitter TOS.

 ## Citation

 Please cite the following paper if you use this data.